Pregnant Without Insurance | Don’t Qualify for Medicaid

 Verify that you submitted the appropriate documentation if you are pregnant without insurance but don’t qualify for Medicaid.
 Each state needs proof that you reside in their jurisdiction and are legally in the country.

-The second thing to do if denied Medicaid while pregnant is to file an appeal, supply any missing documents that establish residency in the state, and verify citizenship or legal immigration status.
+File an appeal if denied Medicaid during your pregnancy.
+Supply any missing documents that establish residency in the state and verify citizenship or legal immigration status.

 • State Residency